 The project continues with plans to address stormwater mitigation beyond what can be mitigated on the project site, through retrofitting off-site locations in both Montgomery County and Prince George's County.
 For Montgomery County, the off-site stormwater mitigation sites, if needed, will be implemented via MTA stand-alone contracts.
 The Purple Line project initially estimated that approximately 17 acres of offsite mitigation would be required in Montgomery County in total.
 However, as PLTC advanced the project design, that estimate dropped significantly to approximately one acre, although the estimate continues to oscillate up and down as project details are finalized during design advancement.
 The Purple Line project committed to providing 5 acres of offsite mitigation for Montgomery County in place (i.e., approved by MDE) within the first two years after Financial Close of the P3 contract, which was by June 30, 2018.
 MTA received conceptual approvals from MDE, and then advanced site development of sites to provide at least 5 acres and submitted them to MDE for final review.
 On June 14, 2018, MTA received final MDE approvals for a total of 5.53 acres, satisfying the contract requirement.
 MDE has also been reviewing PLTC's on-site mitigation for Montgomery County, which will determine the amount of construction, if any, of offsite mitigation required.
-PLTC is now expected to have the on-site approvals from MDE in late 2018.
+However, PLTC requested that MDE instead focus on its submittals for Erosion and Sedimentation control to allow construction to commence in additional areas, and MDE review/approval of PLTC's on-site mitigation is trending significantly behind schedule.
 As a result, the project plans to hold off advertising any construction of off-site mitigation sites until and unless it determines that the onsite mitigation is not sufficient.
-Although onsite mitigation had appeared to be sufficient, MTA has recently observed a slight increase in need for offsite mitigation.
-However, that amount remains below the 5.53 acres of offsite currently available, and MTA's actions, including the planned demolition of large structures such as the Korean Church, may also offset the increased PLTC need.
+Although onsite mitigation had appeared to be sufficient, MTA has recently observed increased need for offsite mitigation, and is forecasting that the available "credit" has been reduced from the 5.53 acres of offsite capacity to currently approximately 1/3 acre.
+The Purple Line GEC is working on additional potential mitigation actions, such as the removal of existing asphalt and concrete, to offset the recent increase in PLTC's needs.
 The implementation of the Prince George's County stormwater mitigation sites is included within the scope of the P3 contract, although MTA had been assisting in the identification of potential sites.
 One of the two large Prince George's County Montpelier Basin sites identified during the P3 procurements phase has been determined to be the only site, if any, needed in Prince George's County.
 The site development phase design package for this Prince George's County Montpelier Basin site was submitted to MDE, who also involved the Prince George's County Soil Conservation District for review and approval.
-The project received MDE Delegated Authority approval contingent on approval by the Maryland Soils Conservation District for the Montpelier Basin site. (b) (5)
+The project received MDE Delegated Authority approval contingent on approval by the Maryland Soils Conservation District for the Montpelier Basin site.
+PLTC continues to receive and respond to additional comment from the Soils Conservation District, related to the Montpelier site for FTA concurrence.
+The Montpelier site is estimated to generate 4 to 5 acres of credit; current estimates of Prince George's County offsite stormwater mitigations needs are for approximately three acres.
+For the stormwater mitigation sites, once each 100% design package is submitted to and approved by the MDE delegated authority/Soil Conservation District, the credit represented by that package is available to support construction of the project, even though construction of the stormwater mitigation site, if needed, would not yet have been completed.